LoveYakamoz/XuanYuan/doc/第二部分 第1章 走进Python对象.md

 statically initialized type objects, although work on type/class unification for Python 2.2 made it possible to have heap-allocated type objects too).

-An object has a 'reference count' that is increased or decreased when a pointer to the object is copied or deleted; when the reference count reaches zero there are no references to the object left and it can be removed from the heap.

 An object has a 'type' that determines what it represents and what kind of data it contains.
 An object's type is fixed when it is created.